git-tfs/git-tfs/doc/commands/branch.md

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Repository/ProjectTrunk

+Note : It is highly recommanded to clone the root branch ( the branch that has no parents, here $/Repository/ProjectTrunk ) to be able to init the other branches after.
+If you clone the branch $/Repository/ProjectBranch, you will never able to init the root branch $/Repository/ProjectTrunk after.

 Then use `branch` like this :

 ### Init a TFS branches using auto-naming of your git branch
     git tfs branch --init $/Repository/ProjectBranch